 At Colette Portamedic Services we offer many different services to our clients.
-This includes blood collections, employment drug and alcohol testing, DNA paternity collections, Occupational Health Services (pre employment) and DNA genetic collections.
+This includes blood collections, employment drug and alcohol testing, DNA paternity collections, Occupational Health Services (pre-employment) and DNA genetic collections.

 We also provide training and workshops in the areas of Quality Control Program establishment and efficient workflow management.
 We have significant experience serving Health Regions and First Nations Health Regions.
 See more details about these services below.